 An active composer and pianist, Heather Gilligan strives to write music both edgy and lyrical.
 Her fresh, organic style is honest, direct, and compassionate while exploring the limits of emotion from humor to anguish.
 Her growing national acclaim has brought her music across the country and onto main stages over the past several years.
 Her choral work, I’ll See You in the Morning, was premiered in Carnegie Hall during the 2014 New York Choral Festival.
 Her compositions were premiered in the John F. Kennedy Center for the Performing Arts as part of the Washington D.C.
 International Music Festival, with the premiere of her orchestral work, Flights Ascending, in 2015 and the premiere of her wind symphony, For Whom the Bell Tolls, in 2016.
 Her award-winning work for solo flute, Dialogue, was performed in the 2014 College Music Society's Rocky Mountain Regional and Great Lakes Regional conferences and in the University of Nebraska’s New Music Festival and was chosen for publication in the 2015 SCI Journal of Music Scores.
-Gilligan was recently commissioned by American Modern Ensemble, who premiered her new work, One Mountain, in March 2016.
+Gilligan was commissioned by American Modern Ensemble, who premiered her new work, One Mountain, in March 2016.
 In April 2017, Gilligan released her debut CD, Living in Light, an album of her vocal chamber music.
-The album, release on the Albany Records label, features soprano Margot Rood as well as the Apple Hill String Quartet, saxophonist Ken Radnofsky, pianist Damien Francoeur-Krzyzek, trumpeter Seelan Manickam, percussionist Caleb Herron, and cellist Patrick Owen with recording engineer Christopher Swist.
-Gilligan has recently collaborated with the Arneis String Quartet, Lorelei Ensemble, Ensemble 451, Anthology vocal quartet, Boston’s Word Song Project, Juventas!
+The album, released on the Albany Records label, features soprano Margot Rood as well as the Apple Hill String Quartet, saxophonist Ken Radnofsky, pianist Damien Francoeur-Krzyzek, trumpeter Seelan Manickam, percussionist Caleb Herron, and cellist Patrick Owen with recording engineer Christopher Swist.
+Gilligan has also written works for flutists Sarah Brady and Orlando Cela, harpist Franziska Huhn, the Arneis String Quartet, Lorelei Ensemble, Anthology vocal quartet, Boston’s Word Song Project, Juventas!
 New Music Ensemble, and the Chamber Singers of Keene.
 She is a member of the Boston Composers Coalition, a group of seven composers dedicated to the creation, performance, education, and dissemination of new American music.

 Gilligan is Associate Professor of Music at Keene State College in New Hampshire where she is Chair of the Music Department and coordinator of composition, theory, and aural skills.
 She is the founder and co-director of Currants, Keene State’s contemporary ensemble, and in 2015 she served as the Coordinator of Undergraduate Research for the School of Arts & Humanities.
 At Keene State College, Gilligan designed a Bachelor of Music degree in Composition which commenced in the 2013-14 school year; she established an annual Call for Scores at Keene State, which culminates each fall in a pre-concert panel discussion in addition to the premiere of a newly written work; and she spearheaded a student composers' recital series which takes place twice per semester.
 She served as Accompanist and Composer-in-Residence for the Chamber Singers of Keene from 2010-2014 and she was named the NH Music Teachers National Association's "Composer of the Year" in 2010.